raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 ### Backup the database

-Because the sync can take ~3.5 to 4 days, it is recommended to have at least any backup of the database.
-It doesn't need to be the latest one and you can backup only once.
-It is still better to sync for a few hours instead of a week (from scratch).
-Should be done on an external drive.
-Remember to stop Fulcrum before with `sudo systemctl stop fulcrum` command.
+If the database gets corrupted and you don't have a backup, you will have to resync it from scratch, which takes several days.
+This is why we recommend to make backups of the database once in a while, on an external drive.
+Like this, if something happens, you'll only have to resync since the date of your latest backup.
+Before doing the backup, remember to stop Fulcrum with `sudo systemctl stop fulcrum`

 ## For the future: Fulcrum upgrade